teone/d3-workshop/README.md

 - Update the bar graph with new data
 - Add transitions to see the the enter and exit phases.
 - Refactor your code to have an update method that you can call with the new data.

+## Lesson 3
+- Create an x linear scale with domain of 0 to data max and range of 0 to width
+- Create a color scale category10
+- Append div elements to the chart div
+- Use x scale to determine the width of the divs
+- Use color scale to assign the background-color to the divs.
+- Add the data as text to the divs